SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Added schedule as an additional optional filter in Attendance Analytics block
 + Fixed issues with attendance history filters not persisting
 + Updated Attendance History block to only consider check-in start date when using a date-range filter (Fixes #1524).
++ Added new FilterGroupsByGradeAndAge workflow action that will match groups first by grade, and only check age if group or person does not have a grade.

 CMS
 + Added a new 'Link List Lava' block that makes it easy to add/edit/secure and format a list of links.